Counselling for Cross-Dressing Sydney And Online::Sex Addiction

 The word cross-dresser refers to dressing as the opposite gender.
 Cross-dressing is NOT sexual addiction, but a strong desire to identify as both, the female and male gender.
 Cross-dressing has historically occurred in societies, and is not always linked to sexuality.
 Cross-dressers may also be stage artists, fun loving party-goers, fashionistas with uni-sex outfits, or individuals disguising their gender to avoid discrimination.
 Some individuals may purposefully use cross-dressing behaviours to avoid socially stereotyped pressures, and find stress relief in the opposite gender role.

-Cross-dressing is a non-normative and poorly understood behaviour.
+Cross-dressing is a poorly understood behaviour.
 In most societies, where gender roles are stereotyped, cross-dressers push the boundaries.
 It is unclear when cross-dressing behaviours manifest.
 In some cases of individual history, the behaviour can be traced back to childhood events, but more likely cross-dressing is linked to congenital gender dysmorphia.

 The need to cross-dress can be intense.
 Cross-dressers are typically clear on their biological gender, but feel strong emotional urges to temporarily express themselves as the opposite gender.
 Such need for gender-switching may, or may not, be accompanied by sexual arousal.
 Cross-dressing does not indicate a desire to permanently change one's gender or sexual orientation.